 Boarding students who have special need for them are allowed to have cars at the college.
-In order to bring one to the school, permission must be obtained from the Dean.
+In order to bring one to the school, permission should be secured from the Director of Admissions.
 In every case, students should understand that they are to abide by such rules for vehicles as the administration sees fit to impose.
-Each student car kept on campus must display a special college sticker showing that approval has been granted and that the car is registered in the Dean's office.
-Commuting students are required to register their vehicles in the Dean's office and obtain a parking sticker.
+Each student car kept on campus must display a special college sticker showing that approval has been granted and that the car is registered in the Director of Admissions' office.